jakujobi/AkujobiP1Shell/docs/reviews/phase2_3_review/PHASE_2_3_REVIEW.md

 **State Management:**
 Using class variable `_previous_directory` for cd - is the correct approach:
-- ✅ Persists across command instances
+-  SUCCESS Persists across command instances
-- ✅ Shared state like in real shells
+-  SUCCESS Shared state like in real shells
-- ✅ Simple to implement and test
+-  SUCCESS Simple to implement and test
-- ✅ Thread-safe for single-threaded shell
+-  SUCCESS Thread-safe for single-threaded shell

 **Error Message Format:**
 Follows Unix shell conventions perfectly: